Ramy Imam

 Ramy Imam (Arabic: رامي إمام; born 25 November 1974), also known as Rami Imam, is an Egyptian director, and producer.

 Biography

 Imam was born in Egypt and graduated from the department theater of the American University of Cairo in 1999.
 He made his acting debut in Fast Asleep.

 He later worked as a stage director, later joining his father Adel Emam in the Body Guard game.
 Then he began directing many films and television series.

-In 2016 he established his own production company, Magnum, and produced many television series.
+In 2016 he established his own production company, Magnum Productions, and produced many television series.